2026 CLLAS Graduate Student Research Grant

 • Statement of Qualifications and CV/Resume – A document that includes a Statement of Qualifications and your CV/Resume.
 Your statement should be concise, highlighting your relevant qualifications, expertise, and ability to execute the proposed research project.
 Statements must not be longer than one page, and CVs/resumes must not be longer than two pages.

-• Project Budget and Current Funding Sources – Please provide a detailed project budget that outlines how the CLLAS grant will be utilized, any additional funding sources that have been secured, and any remaining funding gaps (if applicable). *Please note that these grants do not cover equipment needs such as digital cameras or laptops.* For your convenience, we have put together an optional CLLAS Grant Budget Template .
+• Project Budget and Current Funding Sources – Please provide a detailed project budget explaining how CLLAS funds will be used, any additional funding sources, and any remaining funding gaps (if applicable).
+Each budget item should clearly connect to the proposed project activities and briefly explain why the expense is necessary.
+CLLAS grants do not cover equipment such as digital cameras or laptops.
+A budget template is available for your convenience: CLLAS Grant Budget Template .

 • Letter of Recommendation (to be submitted by primary advisor) – A concise letter of recommendation from the student’s primary advisor is required.
 The letter should explain how this grant will significantly enhance the student’s ability to complete their degree and should comment on the quality and feasibility of the proposed project.
 This letter carries significant weight in the application review process.